No Spectacles, No Contact Lenses, No Surgery!

 Many people start to see really well after even one night of Ortho-k, but others take a bit longer.
 Usually you’ll be 90% there after less than a week, so be patient – it may take up to three – four weeks for everything to be completely stable and the effect to last right through the day.
 We’ll give you some low power soft daily disposable lenses to get you through this temporary stage if you need them.

-To see a more detailed fitting schedule – Follow this link.
+To see a more detailed fitting schedule and prices – Follow this link.

 You will need replacement lenses regularly, usually annually, as the fragile nature and precision shape of the lenses plus the inevitable build-up of hard to remove deposits and grime mean that their performance will start to drop off.
 The cost of the lens replacement and all aftercare and support is included in your monthly payments, and is likely to be less than wearing conventional modern soft lenses.